nholthaus/units/README.md

 	using acceleration = compound_unit<meters, inverse<squared<seconds>>>;

-Unit conversion can be accomplished for arithmetic types:
+The preferred method of conversion is implicitly though the use of unit containers, however unit conversion can be accomplished using `units::convert` for arithmetic types:

 	double val_in = convert<feet, inches>(1.0);	// val_in == 12.0